-The Canadian Arts Summit (“CAS”) is a virtual organization that was founded in 1998 by Business / Arts (“B/A”) and The Banff Centre for Arts & Creativity (“Banff”).
+The Canadian Arts Summit was founded in 1998 by Business / Arts and The Banff Centre for Arts & Creativity.

-The CAS hosts annually a unique, national leadership forum (the “Summit”) in late March/early April of each year that brings together the chief executives, artistic directors, and board chairs of Canada’s largest not-for-profit arts and cultural institutions, including symphony orchestras, theatres, opera and ballet companies, heritage and art museums, as well as other key stakeholders with a vested interest in nurturing and fostering a thriving arts ecosystem in Canada.
+The Summit is a leadership forum in April of each year that brings together the chief executives, artistic directors, and board chairs of Canada’s largest not-for-profit arts and cultural institutions, including symphony orchestras, theatres, opera and ballet companies, heritage and art museums, as well as other key stakeholders with a vested interest in nurturing and fostering a thriving arts ecosystem in Canada.

 The Summit is founded on the core principle that it is a gathering of leaders, the outcome of which is shaped by the participants.
 For that reason, the Summit has become, over its history, not just a weekend event in the spring, but an ongoing network of arts leaders working together, throughout the year.

-The mission of the Canadian Arts Summit is to inspire meaningful engagement in the arts by all Canadians by:
+The mission of the Canadian Arts Summit is to inspire meaningful engagement in the arts by:

-The Summit is a virtual organization that operates as a partnership between Business / Arts and The Banff Centre.
-The activities of the Summit are guided by a Steering Committee composed of Summiteers and coordinated by a Secretariat, currently Business / Arts.
+The Summit operates as a partnership between Business / Arts and The Banff Centre.
+The activities of the Summit are guided by a Steering Committee composed of Delegates and coordinated by a Secretariat, currently Business / Arts.

 The Summit does not operate with a formal membership structure.
 The stakeholders of the Summit include organizations that meet a set of qualifying criteria.
-Generally, Summiteers include the lead artistic, executive and board representatives of charitable, government-funded arts and culture organizations with annual operating budgets of $3 million and over.
+Generally, Delegates include the lead artistic, executive and board representatives of charitable, government-funded arts and culture organizations with annual operating budgets of $3 million and over.
 Organizations represent performing arts, visual arts, film, museums, producing venues and festivals.
-At times, exceptions are made in order to ensure diverse representation across artistic disciplines and geographies.
+At times, exceptions are made.

-The primary activities of the Summit include hosting the annual Summit event, as well as ongoing advocacy on behalf of its stakeholders.
+The primary activities of the Summit include hosting the annual Summit event, as well as ongoing advocacy.
 From time to time, the Summit may also undertake special projects such as research.
-The advocacy activities of the Summit are undertaken by the Advocacy Committee of Summit members and other stakeholders.
-The Advocacy Committee operates separately from the Summit Steering Committee.

-The annual Summit is attended by eligible Summiteers, as described above under ‘Who are the members of the Summit?’.
+The annual Summit is attended by Delegates.
 Each year, external speakers and presenters involved in the Summit program also attend.
-A small number of additional guests who don’t meet the qualifying criteria are also included among the invitees on a one-time basis, at the discretion of the Steering Committee.
-The inclusion of external guests is intended to encourage a dynamic exchange of ideas within the wider arts ecology, adding value to Summit discussion.
+A number of additional guests who don’t meet the qualifying criteria are also included among the invitees.